BarisGc/CleanBlog/README.md

 # CleanBlog
 A blog project is builded with using Node.JS, Express, Ejs and html templates

-# The readme.md will be updated, soon.
+# The readme.md file will be updated, soon.